nvdaaddons/nvdaaddons.github.io/README.md

 # nvdaaddons.github.io
-Website for the NVDA addons organization
+Website for the NVDA addons organization and home of community add-ons metadata